sindresorhus/ky/readme.md

 This hook enables you to read and optionally modify the response.
 The hook function receives a state object with the normalized request, options, a clone of the response, and retry count.
 The return value of the hook function will be used by Ky as the response object if it's an instance of [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response).

 You can also force a retry by returning [`ky.retry(options)`](#kyretryoptions).
 This is useful when you need to retry based on the response body content, even if the response has a successful status code.
 The retry will respect the `retry.limit` option and be observable in `beforeRetry` hooks.

+Any non-`ky.retry()` error thrown by `afterResponse` hooks is treated as fatal and will not trigger Ky's retry logic.

 The `retryCount` is `0` for the initial request and increments with each retry.
 This allows you to distinguish between initial requests and retries, which is useful when you need different behavior for retries (e.g., showing a notification only on the final retry).